shri05-stack/Video-Subtitle/README.md

 # Video-Subtitle
-This can add subtitle to any language in a video.
+This software can add subtitles to any language in a video.
+If you have a video you can't understand due to language difficulty, this software will add subtitles, and you can enjoy the video with popcorn.
+#PeaceOut